Patika-PayCore-BootCamp-Organization/hw-2-talhaalcorba/README.md

-1 - IOC and DI means ?
+1 - IOC and DI means ? \n
 2 – Spring Bean Scopes?
 3 – What does @SpringBootApplication do ?
 4 – What is Spring AOP?
 Where and How to use it?